Qiskit/qiskit-aer/CONTRIBUTING.md

 like for the current state of the repo, you can run: `tox -edocs` which will build all the documentation into `docs/_build/html` and the release notes in particular will be located at `docs/_build/html/release_notes.html`

+## Style and lint

+Qiskit Aer uses 3 tools for verify code formatting and lint checking.
+The first tool is [black](https://github.com/psf/black) which is a Python code formatting tool that will automatically update the code formatting to a consistent style.
+The second tool is [pylint](https://www.pylint.org/) which is a code linter which does a deeper analysis of the Python code to find both style issues and potential bugs and other common issues in Python.

+You can check that your local modifications conform to the style rules by running `tox -elint` which will run `black`, `pylint` and `clang-format` to check the local code formatting and lint.
+If black returns a code formatting error you can run `tox -eblack` to automatically update the code formatting to conform to the style.
+However, if `pylint` returns any error you will have to fix these issues by manually updating your code.

 ### Development Cycle